 Responsive Classroom is a student-centered, social, and emotional learning approach to teaching and discipline.
-It is comprised of a set of research and evidence-based practices designed to create safe, joyful, and engaging classrooms and school communities for both students and teachers.
+It consists of research and evidence-based practices designed to create safe, joyful, and engaging classrooms and school communities for both students and teachers.

 University Academy's Lower School classrooms engage students in daily morning meetings to build a strong sense of community and set them up for success academically, socially, and behaviorally.